jmhuie/SlicerBiomech/README.md

 - Cy: Centroid y-coordinates that correspond to the resampled and cropped volume exported by Segment Geometry.
 Presented in IJK format.

-- Theta minor: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.
+- Theta: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.

-- Theta major: Angle (degrees) between the major principal axis and horizontal axis in the clockwise direction, starting from the right side.

 - Iminor: Second moment of area around the minor principal axis.